dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • Scales as your business grows

 And the best part?
 It’s affordable and comes with a two-week free trial.
-But don’t take our word for it, over 3,000+ cleaning businesses use ZenMaid to run their daily operations.
+But don’t take our word for it — over 3,000 cleaning businesses use ZenMaid to run their daily operations.

-If you’re interested, check ZenMaid out here.
+If you’re interested, check out a free ZenMaid demo here.

 Step 9: Market Your Cleaning Services